Gaps & Punishes

 The Rolling Ion Grenade can be used at the end of the Terminator’s combos for knockdown setups.
 If used after his +, the Rolling Ion Grenade will hit as you are getting up from the ground.
 If blocked, the Terminator will be at a huge advantage allowing him to guarantee any attack.
 In order to escape the setup, you must either use a Getup Attack, Roll Escape or Flawless Block the grenade.
 A Delayed Getup will not work in this situation because by the time you get up off the ground, you will be hit by the Terminator’s follow-up attack.

-A somewhat safe way for avoiding the setup is to use a Getup Attack +, but can be punished if the Terminator Flawless Blocks the attack.
-Roll Escape will allow you to avoid the grenade as well, however if the Terminator expects the Roll Escape then he’ll be able to punish it.
+A somewhat safe way to avoid the setup is to use a Getup Attack +, however this can be punished if the Terminator Flawless Blocks the attack.
+Roll Escape will allow you to avoid the grenade as well, but if the Terminator expects the Roll Escape then he’ll be able to punish it.
 The safest option, though rather difficult, is to Flawless Block the grenade as soon as it detonates.
 After Flawless Blocking, use an + to interrupt the Terminator out of his follow-up attack.

 The Terminator has the option to Armor Break with his Gorilla Press Slam to counter Breakaway attempts during his combos.
 This is usually done after the Terminator has hit you with a +KB or Hop Attack KB.
 Since Gorilla Press Slam can be done at any point in the Terminator’s combos, it’s best to not use a Breakaway after her these moves.
 By not using a Breakaway, you will avoid the risk of wasting Defensive Meter.
 Breakaway should mainly be used if being hit by the Terminator’s +,.
 If the Terminator has the Rolling Ion Grenade ability equipped and you are hit by the Terminator’s +, use a delayed Breakaway to escape the combo.
 Delayed Breakaway will prevent your armor from being broken by Gorilla Press Slam.